Last Updated on August 4, 2023 by Labib Ahmad

 A shared account means that all the merchants who process payments with that processor share one merchant account where the funds are deposited and then transferred to your personal bank account.

 Whether you want to sign up with a service provider that offers a designated merchant account to your business or with a provider like Square will depend on your business needs and personal preferences.

 There are pros and cons to each, mostly surrounding the initial setup time and ease, underwriting process, and fraud protection/ processes.
 See how both types measure up:

-While providers like Square or Paypal are known for their low barrier to entry and simple signup, there are trade-offs like fund holds, higher processing fees, and disappointing customer support.
+While providers like Square or Paypal are known for their low barrier to entry and simple signup, there are often trade-offs with providers that don't offer a merchant account such as fund holds, higher fees, and disappointing customer support.